zxcvbnius/slate/source/index.md

 ### Socket.IO

-To mark a message as being read, emit "messages/markAsRead" message, with the following payload.
+To mark a message as read, emit “messages/markAsRead” message, with the following payload.

 <aside class='note'>
 {<br/>